Education & Training Opportunities

-The Center on Disability and Development offer dozens of training opportunities to the community throughout the year on disability-related topics.
-From hour-long seminars to full conferences, these are diverse opportunities for individuals, family members, and professionals to learn more about a variety of topics.
+The Center on Disability and Development offers dozens of training opportunities throughout the year on disability-related topics.
+From hour-long seminars to full conferences, these are diverse opportunities for individuals, family members, and professionals to learn about a variety of topics.

 Offering training on person-centered thinking and plan facilitation.

 As a collaborative initiative between the Center on Disability and Development at Texas A&M University and the Texas Center for Disability Studies at the University of Texas, the Institute offers training in person-centered thinking and plan facilitation.
 Trainings are based on materials from The Learning Community for Person Centered Practices.